sigrunnr/tmuxai/README.md

 Squashing is TmuxAI's built-in mechanism for summarizing chat history to manage token usage.

-In simple terms, when your context grows too large, TmuxAI condenses previous messages into a more compact summary.
+When your context grows too large, TmuxAI condenses previous messages into a more compact summary.

 You can check your current context utilization at any time using the `/info` command: